JiazhengChai/synergyDRL/README.md

 1. On the home directory ~, create folder .mujoco
 2. [Download](https://www.roboti.us/index.html) and unzip MuJoCo 1.50 from the MuJoCo website.
 We assume that the MuJoCo files are extracted to the default location (`~/.mujoco/mjpro150`).
 3. Copy your MuJoCo license key (mjkey.txt) to ~/.mujoco/mjpro150/bin
-4. Add the following line to .bashrc
+4. Add the following line with the appropriate username to .bashrc

-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/tmp/.mujoco/mjpro150/bin
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/username/.mujoco/mjpro150/bin

 5. source ~/.bashrc